sematext/docs/docs/experience/faq.md

 <a name="what-is-overage" href="what-is-staggering" class="faq-questions"><strong>What is overage?</strong></a>

+By default overage is not possible since <a href="#what-is-staggering">staggering</a> is enabled for all new Experience Apps.

 When <a href="#what-is-staggering">staggering</a> is disabled, your App may receive more data than defined in the monthly plan limit.
 This additional amount of data is called overage.
 Overage is charged in addition to your